axibase/atsd/configuration/entity_views.md

 ### Formatting

-The following functions are available in the 'Formatting' section:
+The following functions are available in the **Formatting** section:

 #### Text Functions